 - Sandspur Beach is nearly a mile long, narrow with shallow water and sand flats the whole way.
 Here, you can get away from the crowds if you’re willing to walk the beach.
-There is a covered pavilion available on a first come first serve basis.
 The restrooms are located near the parking areas.

 The Bahia Honda State Park beaches are good for snorkeling, generally with very clear water.
 There is often sea grass piled along the beach: it’s good for the beach’s ecology, but plenty of visitors consider it unattractive.

-Bahia Honda State Park activities: Kayaking, snorkeling and hiking
+Bahia Honda State Park snorkeling, kayaking and hiking

 A popular activity at Bahia Honda is kayaking.
 With its clear Caribbean-quality water and abundant bird and marine life, the water here beckons to kayakers.
 Be aware, though, that currents and tides can be strong and this will be open-water kayaking.
 You can rent sit-on-top kayaks at the concession stand at the marina at Calusa Beach.

 There are several alternatives for kayakers, including paddling two-thirds of a mile over open water to Little Bahia Honda Island and/or circumnavigating the island.

 Snorkeling trips: A concessionaire runs snorkeling trips to Looe Key National Marine Sanctuary, which has impressive elkhorn and star coral as well as extensive marine life.
 Tickets for adults are $29.95; kids under 18 are $24.95.
 You can rent all the snorkeling gear too.
 Details about snorkeling from Bahia Honda.